 If you’re looking for a new and creative way to introduce yourself to students this year, we’ve got you covered!
 We gathered lots of terrific ideas, including some from teachers on the WeAreTeachers HELPLINE group on Facebook.
-They range from quick and easy options to some that will take some planning, but they’re all sure to engage your students right from the start.
+They range from quick and easy options to some that will take some planning, but they’re all great ways to start the new year off on the right note.

 1. Do a Teacher Feature on school social media

-Teacher Feature page on Instagram introducing a teacher to students and parents
+Teacher Feature page on Instagram showing how to introduce yourself to students and parents

 Lots of schools use their social media accounts to introduce teachers, like this example from @tstlongview.
 Propose the idea at your school, suggesting they do a teacher a day in the weeks leading up to back-to-school time.